 - Multi-currency availability.
-When you bank with an offshore account, you are going to want to make sure that they have the capability to deal with multiple currencies.
+When you bank with an offshore account, you are going to want to make sure that it has the capability to deal with multiple currencies.

 - Global transfers.
 Moving money from one account to another globally is very important with an offshore account.
-Learn more about international money transfers here.
+Learn more about international money transfers.

 What are the pros and cons to having an offshore account?

 - Lowered taxes.
-This is one of the main appeals to investors who are looking for an account to work their investments from.
+This is one of the main appeals to investors who are looking for an account to use for their investments.

 - Online accessibility.
 With an offshore account you typically have access to the following online: savings account, multi currency account, term deposit and global fund transfers.

 - Hard to apply.
-Due to local restrictions and requirements, it may be hard to apply for an offshore account.
+Due to local restrictions and requirements, it may be difficult to apply for an offshore account.